-- Agribusiness opportunities such as farm insurance, commodity marketing, farm supply businesses - · Crop and farm product processing facilities - Crop production management - · Equipment retail sales and service - Farm operations - Production and agriculture service companies
+- · Crop and farm product processing facilities

+- Crop production management

+- · Equipment retail sales and service

+- Farm operations

+- · Production and agriculture service companies

 Program and Transfer Information

 Michigan State University and MCCC have partnered together to offer students an opportunity to earn a certificate in agricultural operations and an associate of applied science in agriculture.
 The certificate, awarded by MSU, will include 34 credits of agriculture-oriented courses through the Institute of Agricultural Technology, combined with a minimum of 26 additional credits from MCCC to total 60 credits.